 Through our delegated program, if deemed eligible by NMIC, certain loan originators may bind our mortgage insurance coverage following their own underwriting reviews.
 We permit delegated underwriting with lenders that have a track record of originating quality mortgage loans.
 The lenders are required to underwrite a mortgage insurance decision in accordance with NMIC's eligibility rules and approved underwriting guidelines.
 If the lender believes a loan is eligible for mortgage insurance coverage from NMIC, it may bind the insurance coverage in accordance with the delegated authority conferred under our delegated underwriting program, as set forth in the terms of our master policy and related endorsements.
 In order to bind coverage, the lender must provide a dataset to us to help demonstrate the loan meets our threshold eligibility rules.
-In addition, as part of our National MI TrueInsight SM solution, or DAR process, delegated lenders are required to submit a full loan file (which contains all information and documentation required by the traditional underwriting process) to us within 60 days of the coverage effective date, and we will perform a post-close underwriting review of the lender's underwriting decision for each insured loan.
+In addition, as part of our National MI TrueInsight SM solution, or DAR process, delegated lenders are required to submit a full loan file (which contains all information and documentation required by the traditional underwriting process) to us within 60 days of the coverage effective date, and we will perform a postclose underwriting review of the lender's underwriting decision for each insured loan.
 We created the DAR process to provide us with confidence that loans we insure comply with our eligibility criteria and meet our underwriting guidelines.
-This process also assists us with early identification of particular lender's underwriting defects that need attention and remediation going forward in order for those lenders to continue participating in our delegated underwriting process historically practiced by the MI industry and provides what we believe is valuable clarity to our lenders within the first several months of coverage.
+This process also assists us with early identification of particular lender's underwriting defects that need attention and remediation going forward in order for those lenders to continue participating in our delegated program.
+We believe that our delegated program's full underwriting file review and quality control process differentiates our process from the delegated underwriting process historically practiced by the MI industry and provides what we believe is valuable clarity to our lenders within the first several months of coverage.
 If a loan is rated out of scope (uninsurable) during the DAR process, we cancel the insurance certificate and return any premiums we have received.